She Ain't You (New Hollow song)

 "She Ain't You" is a song by American recording artist/band New Hollow.
 The song was written and performed by the members of New Hollow, and was produced by Michael J. Clouse and Joe Viers.
 It initially debuted on Hot AC radio in the United States as an independent release on Monkee Hollow Records.

 On July 3, 2013, "She Ain't You" began getting airplay on SiriusXM radio.

 In December 2013, "She Ain't You" was voted the "Breakthrough Song Of 2013" by The Pulse (Sirius XM), beating out "Let Her Go" by Passenger (singer), "Best Day of My Life" by American Authors and "Say Something" by A Great Big World.

-On January 1, 2014, "She Ain't You" was voted the #18 song of year on The Pulse (Sirius XM) "Top 30 Countdown Of 2013".
+On January 1, 2014, "She Ain't You" was voted the No. 18 song of year on The Pulse (Sirius XM) "Top 30 Countdown Of 2013".

 On January 24, 2014, New Hollow signed a multi-album recording contract with LA Reid and Epic Records.

 "She Ain't You" was re-released and charted on both the Mediabase Top 40 and Hot AC charts.
 It reached number 28 on the US Hot AC chart and number 31 on the US Mainstream Top 40 chart.

 The accompanying music video was directed by Tim Kirkman and features the band performing in an indoor, dark setting.